MicrosoftDocs/dataexplorer-docs/data-explorer/connect-odbc.md

 # Connect to Azure Data Explorer with ODBC

 Open Database Connectivity ([ODBC](/sql/odbc/reference/odbc-overview)) is a widely accepted application programming interface (API) for database access.
-You can connect to Azure Data Explorer from any application that supports ODBC.

-Behind the scenes, applications call functions in the ODBC interface, which are implemented in database-specific modules called *drivers*.
-Azure Data Explorer supports a subset of the SQL Server communication protocol ([MS-TDS](./t-sql.md)) and can use the ODBC driver for SQL Server.
+Azure Data Explorer is compatible with a subset of the SQL Server communication protocol (MS-TDS).
+This compatibility enables the use of the ODBC driver for SQL Server with Azure Data Explorer.

+Consequently, you can establish a connection to Azure Data Explorer from any application that is equipped with support for the ODBC driver for SQL Server, like [TrendMiner](https://www.trendminer.com/industrial-analytics-software/connections/).

 Watch the following video to learn to create an ODBC connection.

 > [!VIDEO https://www.youtube.com/embed/qA5wxhrOwog]

 Alternatively, follow the steps to [configure the ODBC data source](#configure-the-odbc-data-source).

+> [!NOTE]
+> We recommend using dedicated connectors for Azure Data Explorer whenever possible.
+For a list of available connectors, see [Connectors overview](connector-overview.md).

 ## Prerequisites